thesixmax/desplim/README.md

 # desplim: Implementation of the DESPLIM algorithm in R

-This package is the implementation of the DESPLIM (deterministic split-merge) algorithm in R. **An associated paper is forthcoming.**
+This package is the implementation of the DESPLIM (deterministic split-merge) algorithm for geospatial districting in R. **An associated paper is forthcoming.**

 Aside from the main algorithm, the package contains several helper functions, which can be utilised when working with `sf` LINESTRING and POLYGON data.